michaelmosmann/silk/userguide/intro.md

 By default **none** is installed so that you can explicitly pick what you want - and this is very easy to do.

 ## Scopes
+One of the main advantages of DI is that instance creation is moved away from processing code.
+Many instances are created and _manged_ by the DI framework.
+So the lifecycle of objects is one of its tasks.
+A `Scope`s is a description of an object lifecycle and the diversity of instances for each `Resource` in that scope.

+While the task of scopes is quite complicated the usage is very simple.
+The instances involved in a `bind` can be scoped by starting with the `per` clause:
+{% highlight java %}
+per( Scoped.APPLICATION ).bind( Foo.class ).to( ... );
+per( Scoped.INJECTION ).bind( Bar.class ).to( ... );
+{% endhighlight %}
+The 1st line _tells_ Silk to create a _application singleton_ which means there will be just one instance throughout the application (or more precise within one `Injector`) what is also the default behavior if the `per` clause is omitted.
+The 2nd line is somewhat the opposite of the 1st.
+One instance per injection creates a new instance whenever one is injected into another object.
+So effectively all objects will have their very own `Bar` instance.

+All the `Scope`s shipped with Silk are contained in the `Scoped` utility class and can be used like that.
+You'll not find the very common _REQUEST_ and _SESSION_ scopes since such scopes are directly dependent on the servlet container and frontend framework used.
+This is not a problem at all since it is very simple to write such scopes yourself in 10-30 lines of code.
+Silk is much easier to extend with new scopes than other DI frameworks through clear separation of concerns.
+The `Scope` is a singleton that acts as a factory for a `Repository`.
+This keeps track of the instances and picks the instance to use.
+But it is not burdened with the creation.
+The `Injectable` provides new instances when needed to fulfill the `Demand`:
+{% highlight java %}
+public interface Repository {

+	<T> T serve( Demand<T> demand, Injectable<T> injectable );
+}
+{% endhighlight %}
+We had a closer look into this to understand that scopes are very flexible in Silk.
+There are 2 such flexible `Scope`s that are not possible to build in other DI frameworks at all:

+* `Scoped.DEPENDENCY_TYPE` : creates one instance for each full generic `Type` of a `Dependency` (the type of the instance to inject into an object).
+	We have seen this in use earlier when talking about _bridges_.
+	Another example is the `Provider`.
+This scope makes it very easy to build any kind of wrapper or indirection within the resolution of instances.
+* `Scoped.TARGET_INSTANCE` : creates one instance for each full generic `Type` of the receive of a `Dependency`.
+	This allows to easily get the correct `Logger` injected into each class or solve the problems like the _robot two legs problem_ where you have quite similar compounds with just a few differences.

+### Achieving Consistency with Snapshot Scopes
+Another unique feature of Silk are snapshot scopes.
+They allow to synchronize the observable _view of the world_ and kept a snapshot of it as long as need while the reality is changing below.
+This sounds very theoretical so lets have a look to an example.
+Say you have a `Settings` interface and multiple implementations.
+One is based on files, another one is static code, a third one backed by a database.
+You added a `FileScope` and a `DatabaseScope` so that in general your state is updating when changed.
+But the change itself is beyond your control.
+Still you'd wish you could have a consistent view where you don't have to deal with strange failure caused by asynchronous changes.
+In the example the `Settings` could be used in a web application.
+During a request you read a setting (without knowing or wanting to know where it is from).
+It could happen very well that in between 2 reads in the same request this setting changes.
+Most of the time we get away with that but sometimes this might cause big trouble.
+This trouble has an end.
+You snapshot both of these _asynchronous_ scopes into your _REQUEST_ scope so that within a request you'll find a consistent world not changing while you are computing the response.
+{% highlight java %}
+	Scope consistentFileScope = Scoped.asSnapshot(MyScopes.FILE, MyScopes.REQUEST);
+{% endhighlight %}
+Instead of your `MyScopes.FILE` scope you'll just use the snapshot version in the `per` clause.

+## Injection
+... mention providers..

 ## Modularity